mikengugy/-Instagram/README.md

 ## Description
-Instagram-Clone allows you to post pictures and comment on them, you can also view your profile with your pictures and edit it.
+Instagram allows you to post pictures and comment on them, you can also view your profile with your pictures and edit it.

 ## Live link